This post may contain affiliate links. Please see disclosure policy here.

 How to Make Root Beer Float Cookies

-I like to reserve some of my chocolate chips and place three of them on top of the scoop of cookie dough before baking.
-It makes for a prettier cookie!
+- Reserve a handful of white chocolate chips and place three of them on top of the ball of cookie dough before baking.
+Push into the dough slightly.
+It makes them prettier.

 So the next time you get a craving for a root beer float try a root beer float cookie instead!
 It’s kind of fun to chew your root beer float instead of drink it.